Contact us today for help:

 We have perfected our skills in working together as a team for the benefit of children who are victims of sexual abuse.
 This multi-disciplinary team meets each week to staff all new and pending cases.
 This process ensures that each child is being protected, receiving the services they need and that perpetrators are being held accountable.

 Please call Kristi House at (305) 547-6800 if you have a referral or with any questions you might have.
+To complete a referral, please complete this form (PDF).

 Florida Abuse Hotline